Miro0o/Docs-Notes/CS/🔑 CS_Core/🍕 Database System/⚜️ Database System Design/DBMS Design/Physical Database Design/Transaction Management/Concurrency Control/Concurrency Control Techniques/Conservative Methods/Timestamping Methods.md

 | write | W - younger (ts(T) < write)timestamp(x))| ignore |

 This scheme, called **basic timestamp ordering**, guarantees that transactions are **conflict serializable**, and the results are equivalent to a serial schedule in which the transactions are executed in chronological order of the timestamps.
 In other words, the results will be as if all of transaction 1 were executed, then all of transaction 2, and so on, with no interleaving.

-However, basic timestamp ordering does not guarantee recoverable schedules.
-Before we show how these rules can be used to generate a schedule using timestamping, we first examine a slight variation to this protocol that provides greater concurrency.
+==However, basic timestamp ordering does not guarantee recoverable schedules.== Before we show how these rules can be used to generate a schedule using time-stamping, we first examine a slight variation to this protocol that provides greater concurrency.

 ### Thomas’s write rule